• B.A. Religious Studies: Socially Engaged Religious Traditions

 • Loss of agency and reclemation of agency

-• Adverse effects of non dual teachings and non dual experiences
+• non dual teachings and non dual experiences

 • Kundalini energy understaning and processing